Zolianul/InSight_RPI_scripts/README.md

     GPIO.cleanup()"

 - Run the main.py script: python3 main.py
-- To view the live stream, the user will need to either use the mobile application or enter a browser and access: [Previously provided IP address]:5000.
+- To view the live stream, the user will need to either use the mobile application or enter a browser and access: http://[Previously provided IP address]:5000.
 To view the video stream, the device from which the stream is being viewed must be on the internet network with the provided IP.
 - To stop the stream, type the command "CTRL+C" in the terminal window